sys-connect/sunny/README.md

 # Sunny
 You first need to download the NetLogo V6.3 and its Python plugin (link: https://ccl.northwestern.edu/netlogo/).
 To run the program, you can simply open the .nlogo file from NetLogo.

+To run the prebuilt experiments, go to 'Tools' --> 'BehaviorSpace' --> select the experiment --> 'Run'.

 Details are in the "Info" section of the Sunny Cloud.

 If you have found this software helpful in your research, please consider citing the preprint published at TechRxiv, IEEE.